 Lurid blue, easy-drinking zesty citrusy.
 This cocktail is also known as The Swimming Pool and lounging beside one, or at least imagining you are, is what this cocktail is about.

-Blended version (see variation): Created either in the 1960s or more specifically in 1972 by Andy MacElhone (son of Harry) at Harry's New York Bar, Paris, France.
+There's also a blended version (see variation) created either sometime in the 1960s, or more specifically in 1972, by Andy MacElhone (son of Harry) at Harry's New York Bar, Paris, France.

-Built-in-the-glass/shaken version: We're unaware of anyone claiming to have created this perhaps later version of the Blue Lagoon but due to its simplicity, this is now the popular version.
+We're unaware of anyone claiming to have created this built-in-the-glass/shaken (perhaps later) version of the Blue Lagoon but due to its simplicity, this is now the popular version.

 There are approximately 165 calories in one serving of Blue Lagoon.